wgrn/Evolution-Strategies-/README.md

 # Evolution-Strategies
-Genetic Algorithms developed in Python 3.
+Genetic Algorithm Mu + Lambda with Roulette Wheel selection, developed in Python 3.

 Usage:
+$ python3 23_Mu_plus_Lambda.py
 $ python3 24_Mu_plus_Lambda.py

-Check the problem 24 in the pdf file to see the function to optimize.
+Check the problems 23 and 24 in the pdf file to see the function to optimize.

+Note: The answer for function 23 is [0.0 for i in range(30)] and for function 24 is [-32.0, -32.0].